metacosm/booster-common/README.md

 ## `src/update-pom.groovy`

-A Groovy script that checks the `properties` and updates those values with the highest corresponding dependency version on Maven Central
+A Groovy script that checks the `properties` and updates those values with the corresponding dependency version in the upstream Spring Boot BOM
+An example invocation that includes all the available features would be:

+`groovy update-pom.groovy /path/to/pom.xml 1.5.13 "hibernate.version=,tomcat.version=8.5.29"`

+To see more information about the script invoke:

-`groovy src/update-pom.groovy /path/to/pom.xml`
+`groovy update-pom.groovy`

 ## Steps to almost complete automated release